RonniKahalani/eeg-commander/docs/PARTNERS.md

 # Partners
-We're alway looking for partnering up with people and businesses interested in exploring possibilities and opportunities in the future of EEG-based applications.
+We're always looking for partnering up with great people and businesses interested in exploring possibilities and opportunities in the future of EEG-based applications.

-Here is a listing of our current partnerships:
+A list of current partners:

 ## BrainBit (EEG Hardware & Software)
 BrainBit is an R&D-driven neurotechnology company with headquarters in California, an office in Poland, and manufacturing in China.